A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Basics of RL and RL-based MoP for AD

 The policy $\pi:(a_t | s_t)$, maps the observed state $s_t$ to a probability of an action $a_t$, which represents the driving maneuver in the AD driving task.
 The set of all possible policies is expressed by $\Pi$.
 The sequence $\{s_0, a_0, s_1, a_1, \cdots , s_t, a_t, \cdots \}$ generated by the RL agent with the policy $\pi$ is called trajectory or rollout.
 The solution objective of the MDP is to find the optimal policy $\pi^{*}$ resulting in the highest expected discounted return over all possible trajectories, where $h$ is the current timestep and $H$ is the finite horizon (for an infinite horizon $H$ is set to $\infty$).
 Furthermore, the expectation of return following the policy $\pi$ from a state $s$ is defined as the value-function: where $G_t$ means the total return for the current state $s_t$.
 Similarly, the action-value function, i.e., “Q-value function” is defined as:

-According to whether the state transition probability $\mathcal{T}$ is known, RL methods can be classified into model-based and model-free.
-Typical model-based RL methods can utilize dynamic programming (DP)~\cite{B3DP} to find the optimal policy with known environment dynamics.
-However, since the state transition function in many engineering applications (e.g., MoP for AD) is often unclear, it is a challenge to model the interaction between the agent and environment, limiting the application of model-based RL methods~\cite{B4MBRL}.
-In contrast, model-free RL implicitly construct environment dynamics during learning, which are typically solved by Monte Carlo methods~\cite{B5ebe} and temporal difference (TD) methods~\cite{B6TD}.

-When the states of the environment and the agent are high-dimensional or even infinite, it is impractical to store all Q-values.
-One widely used method is to use deep neural networks (DNNs) as a nonlinear Q-value function approximator over high-dimensional state spaces.
-Subsequently, $\pi_\theta$ is denoted as the policy parameterized by the network parameter $\theta$, which aims to fit arbitrarily complex policy distribution functions.
+RL methods can be broadly classified into model-based and model-free approaches according to whether an explicit transition model is used.
+Model-based RL relies on known or learned environment dynamics for planning or policy optimization, such as dynamic programming (DP)~\cite{B3DP}.
+However, accurate transition dynamics are difficult to obtain in AD MoP tasks with complex traffic interactions, which restricts its applicability~\cite{B4MBRL}.
+Model-free RL instead learns value functions or policies directly from sampled interactions, commonly through Monte Carlo or temporal-difference learning~\cite{B5ebe,B6TD}, without explicitly modeling the transition function.
+For high-dimensional or continuous state spaces, deep neural networks (DNNs) are widely used to approximate value functions, policies, or both, where $\pi_\theta$ denotes a policy parameterized by network parameters $\theta$.

-In this article, RL algorithms are categorized by the difference in policy generation, agent configuration, and learning mode, as shown in Fig. \ref{f2}, and we focus on model-free methods that are more applicable to MoP for AD.
+In this article, RL algorithms relevant to MoP are summarized from three non-mutually-exclusive perspectives: policy generation paradigm, agent interaction configuration, and learning mode, as shown in Fig.~\ref{f2}.
+Since most RL-based MoP studies in AD adopt model-free deep RL due to the difficulty of obtaining accurate transition dynamics, the following discussion mainly focuses on model-free methods.